BeckmannLab/brainCellularSenescenceAndStructure/README.md

-# brainCellularSenesence_and_Structure
+# brainCellularSenesenceAndStructure
-All code for Lund et al., Establishing the relationship between brain cellular senescence and brain structure
+All code for Lund et al., Establishing the relationship between brain cellular senescence and brain structure.
+Folders are organized by analysis as reported in the paper